 The real estate market in Columbus, Ohio and surrounding areas provide a wealth of options.
-The median home value in Columbus is around $208,000 and the median household income approximately $53,000 per year.
+The median home value in Columbus is around $216,000 and the median household income is approximately $58,000 per year.
 Yet despite the relatively low median home value, the luxury market in Columbus and surrounding areas are vibrant and growing.

 Among the higher-end communities in and around Columbus are Bexley, New Albany, and German Village.
 These luxury communities, as well as similar neighborhoods, have seen double-digit increases in value.
 For example, the average sales price for homes sold in Grandview Heights rose by 55 percent compared to the same period last year.
 Most often when buyers begin their search for financing they usually start with their own bank or credit union.
 However, many lenders offer the same basic set of vanilla mortgage programs found at most banks.